whompus/notes/K8s/cka.md

 Kubelet automatically creates static pods from YAML manifests located in the manifest path on the node.

-Usually stored in `/etc/kubernetes/manifests`.
-Can see that by viewing `kubelet.service` in the `--pod-manifest-path` or view it in `kubeconfig.yaml` under `staticPodPath`.
+Usually stored in `/etc/kubernetes/manifests` .
+Can see that by viewing `kubelet.service` in the `--pod-manifest-path` or view it in `kubeconfig.yaml` under `staticPodPath` .

 **IMPORTANT**: when trying to figure out where the pod is, look at the node that it is on.
-Generally ,the pod config will be somewhere on that node.
-You can check that by doing `ps -ef |  grep /usr/bin/kubelet` and looking for the congif location: `--config=/var/lib/kubelet/config.yaml`.
+Generally , the pod config will be somewhere on that node.
+You can check that by doing `ps -ef |  grep /usr/bin/kubelet` and looking for the congif location: `--config=/var/lib/kubelet/config.yaml` .
 Then you can `grep -i staticpod /var/lib/kubelet/config.yaml` to find the static pod config location.
-It doesn't necessaril;y need to be `/etc/kubernetes/manifests`, it can be another location.
+It doesn't necessaril; y need to be `/etc/kubernetes/manifests` , it can be another location.

 [Lesson Reference](assets/using_static_pods.pdf)